OctopusDeploy/blog/blog/2020-03/runbooks-with-iac/index.md

 ### Spinning up and down infrastructure on a schedule

 VMs cost money.
-For this example I don't need the VMs running 24/7.
+For this example, I don't need the VMs running 24/7.
 I'd rather have them only run during workdays.
 You might have a similar requirement for your testing environments.
 If nothing is using the VMs, why pay to have them running?

 This led me to a slight problem.
 The scheduled trigger for runbooks lets me select 1 to N number of environments: